 Price: Pricing is $39 a month for the Mover plan, which includes everything you need to manage your homepage, webinars, and other digital products, like digital downloads and online courses.

 The Shaker plan goes for $79 a month and comes with everything you need for managing your online business and products, including webinars, digital downloads, online courses, and membership sites.

 Best for: Small to midsize businesses, including coaches, consultants, professional speakers, educators, health and wellness professionals, and online entrepreneurs, looking for an all-inclusive solution for managing multiple digital products and webinars from a single platform.

 Not ideal for: Those looking for a standalone webinar or video conferencing solution.
-We’re also not a great fit for those interested in selling physical products, or looking to dig deep into coding for their storefront.
+We’re also not a great fit for those interested in selling physical products, or looking to dig deep into coding for their homepage.